Treasures pop up in unexpected places. We may see them as a perfect shell on the beach, or in a new friend who joins us

 In 2004 I sensed God moving me to writing and other areas of women’s ministry.
 That step of faith-leaving my profession-and walking into the treasure of the unknown– led me to write Bible studies, devotions, devotional books, and contribute to compilations and online sites.

 When my husband took early retirement in 2009, we left our Pennsylvania home of sixteen years and moved to the sunny Charlotte area.
 Life abruptly changed for me, when in December 2011, two thousand miles from home and two days before Christmas, he suffered a fatal attack.
 I experienced the most dramatic life interruption and detour of my life.
 Personal grief, pain, and loss ran deep.
-The treasure of hope surfaced in this most unexpected and cloudy season as I relied on God’s promises of comfort and faithfulness.
+The treasures of hope and grace surfaced in this most unexpected and cloudy season as I relied on God’s promises of comfort and faithfulness.
 Later, connecting in compassion with widows and grievers, has opened the privilege of contributing to blogs on that topic and serving as a facilitator and speaker for a grief support group and share hope.

 In August 2014 I moved to Greer, SC to be close to family.
-Just as I learned in my early days as a Christ-follower, with every step I take, I drew on the hope and treasures of Lamentations 3:22-23: God’s handcrafted mercies, faithfulness, and compassion.
+Just as I learned in my early days as a Christ-follower, with every step I take, I drew on the confidence, hope, and treasures of Lamentations 3:22-23: God’s handcrafted mercies, faithfulness, and compassion.
 It has been a season of newness-new friends, new church, new writing opportunities.
-There are treasures in the new.

 I have three grown daughters, three sons-in-law, and eight sweet grandchildren scattered in the US.
 When my family gathers around my dining room table, you will hear me say, “My cup is running over.”
 My family is without a doubt, one of my priceless magical treasures.